LCSB-BioCore/remotesom/README.md

 remotesom train-client \
   -x 10 -y 10 -d "<DIMENSION D>" \
   -T out-topology.json -o out-som.json \
-  -s 10 -s 9 -s 8 -s 7 -s 6 -s 5 -s 4 -s 3 -s 2 -s 1 -s 0.5 \ # add more training epochs as needed
+  -s 10 -s 9 -s 8 -s 7 -s 6 -s 5 -s 4 -s 3 -s 2 -s 1 -s 0.5 \
   -c client-cert.pem -k client-key.pem \
   connect datahost.uni1.example.org -a server-cert1.pem \
   connect hpc.uni2.example.org -a server-cert2.pem \
   ... # more data host connections
 ```
-(The coordinator must fill in the data dimension D, and server certificates and
+(The coordinator must fill in the data dimension `-D`, and the server certificates and
 hostnames (and possibly other parameters) of all data hosts.
 See `remotesom
 train-client connect --help` for all connection&security parameters.)

-If everything runs well, the trained 10×10 SOM will appear in `som.json`.
+If everything runs well, the trained 10×10 SOM will appear in `out-som.json`.
+For realistic data and larger SOMs, the number of training epochs will
+typically need to be adjusted by adding more `-s` options.

 ### Compute per-cluster statistics (locally, on data nodes)